-Before her marriage Charlotte had worked as manager of a confectionery shop and with George’s experience as foreman of a city bakery they began a shared lifelong work in the bakery and catering trade.
-With winnings from a Tattersall’s sweep they purchased their first bakery shop about 1889, but had to sell it when George became ill.
-In a second shop in Paddington, George began making small meat pies as well as pasties.
+After six months, and with personal funds shrinking they opened a new shop at 390 Oxford Street, Paddington, where George began making small meat pies as well as pasties.
 According to local legend, George was at this time (early 1890s) pushing a hand pie cart around the city streets and was persuaded by his friend Samuel Oxley of Pennant Hills to try the latter’s newly developed egg powder made from imported broken eggs from China.
 Sargent tried this less costly egg ingredient and found that the taste of his baking improved and his expenses decreased .

-In 1903 the local newspaper reported a party at ‘Uralla’: ‘dancing commenced about eight o'clock and closed at midnight to excellent music, provided by De Groen’s band (piano, violin and cornet).
+In 1903 the local newspaper reported a party at Uralla: ‘dancing commenced about eight o'clock and closed at midnight to excellent music, provided by De Groen’s band (piano, violin and cornet).
 The spacious veranda had been converted into a ballroom and served the purpose admirably.’
 City visitors and local friends were invited, including Mrs Barnby, the Skelletts, the Meadmores and Miss Chorley .

 The Sargents had a great concern for the welfare of their staff, many of whom worked all their lives in the firm and it was local repute that some of the Copeland Road East bungalows were for the use of staff for holidays.
 Charlotte Sargent entertained one Easter Saturday evening ‘all the young ladies employed in their various tea rooms at a plain and fancy dress ball.
 About three 300 young ladies ... and a number of guests enjoyed themselves.
-On the following Monday Mrs Sargent ‘gave a picnic at her residence ‘Uralla’ to the younger girls in the firm’s employ and they spent a most enjoyable time.’
+On the following Monday Mrs Sargent ‘gave a picnic at her residence ‘Uralla’ to the younger girls in the firm’s employ and they spent a most enjoyable time’ .

 It was possible that the Beecroft home was not used all the time by George and Charlotte Sargent as the long hours of business would have kept them in the city much of the week.
 George was, however, interested in the Beecroft Public School and in 1903 he gave a gold medal to the best writer in the school to be awarded annually.
 His firm catered for the school picnic held in Chorley’s grounds in 1904, and for the golf club luncheon and presentation of trophies in 1907 .

-In about 1912 George and Charlotte leased ‘Uralla’ and went to live in Vaucluse where a large residence was built for them named ‘Hartley Hope’.
+In about 1912 George and Charlotte leased Uralla and went to live in Vaucluse where a large residence was built for them named Hartley Hope.
 They were always generous to charities and during the war Mrs Sargent worked hard raising money to help families of Australian soldiers who were wounded or in prisoner-of-war camps.

-‘Until a few months prior to his death practically every pound of foodstuffs which went into the Sargent factories was ordered by and passed under the eyes of George Sargent, and the trade new better than to attempt to sell him inferior grades or charge a farthing more than the contract prices.’
+‘Until a few months prior to his death practically every pound of foodstuffs which went into the Sargent factories was ordered by and passed under the eyes of George Sargent, and the trade new better than to attempt to sell him inferior grades or charge a farthing more than the contract prices’ .